Distance Education Pathway

 Earn your PharmD degree in four-years through our online distance education pathway.

-The LECOM School of Pharmacy Distance Education Pathway curriculum is a four-year, online Doctor of Pharmacy degree program.
+The LECOM School of Pharmacy Distance Education Pathway curriculum is a four-year, online Doctor of Pharmacy degree program for US Citizens or US Permanent Residents (F1 Visa Holders do not qualify).
 The administration and faculty continuously work to enhance learning styles by using active and interactive teaching strategies.

 This pathway begins with emphasis in the pharmaceutical sciences with an introduction to the profession.
 The core curriculum during the first year teaches the basic sciences, including: anatomy, physiology and biochemistry.
 This lays a solid foundation for training in clinical sciences during years two and three and Advanced Pharmacy Practice Experiences (APPE) in year four.
 APPE consists of six rotations, six weeks each in community and clinical settings.

-A majority of the pathway is taught through online courses using state-of-the-art synchronous and asynchronous technologies where students can learn at home on their computer.
-Students will be required to come to the Bradenton, FL campus each summer for between one and three weeks in order to fulfill the laboratory, casework, and presentation portion of the curriculum.
+A majority of the pathway is taught through online courses using state-of-the-art synchronous and asynchronous technologies where students can learn at home from within the United States (study while outside of the US is prohibited).
+Additionally, students will be required to come to either the Bradenton, FL or Erie, PA campus at the end of the second semester each year for between one and three weeks in order to fulfill the laboratory, casework, and presentation portion of the curriculum.

 The Distance Education Pathway tuition, your cost of attending the distance education pathway, and financial aid application instructions may be found under Tuition & Financial Aid.
 Note, because testing will be conducted through a virtual proctoring service, there is an additional technology fee for that service.
 See tuition and fees for the current amount.